Oviyaa-13/TASK_MANAGER/README.md

 ## Features

 - Social authentication with Google and GitHub
-- Add, edit, delete, and filter tasks
+- Add, edit, and delete tasks
 - Set due dates for tasks
 - Responsive, beautiful dark UI with purple accents
 - Secure data handling with Supabase